ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

    After importing, the Workspace will show a representation of our protein.
 Using the left mouse button allows you to select residues or areas, middle mouse rotates the view, and the right mouse button translates.

-1.**Take some time to examine the structure.** Can you locate the inhibitor molecule?
+3. **Take some time to examine the structure.** Can you locate the inhibitor molecule?
 Are there any crystallographic waters present?